AntoineBlaud/win-fuzzer/Readme.md

 ## Overview

 Win-fuzzer is a Windows fuzzing tool designed to efficiently discover vulnerabilities by launching and hooking system calls in `ntdll.dll` and `win32u.dll` using Frida.
-The tool allows you to modify buffer values and arguments through a mutation function to test the robustness of the target application.
+The tool allows you to modify buffer values and arguments through a mutation function to test the robustness of the target.

 ## Prerequisites